felixarntz/wp-api-json-feed/README.md

 ## Features

 * Adds JSON feeds following the official [version 1 spec](https://jsonfeed.org/version/1).
+* Places a link tag to the posts feed inside the HTML head tag.
 * Adds a new namespace `feed/v1` to the REST API.
 * Allows adding individual endpoints per post type, simply by specifying an additional argument when registering the post type.
 By default a feed is only added for regular posts (posts of the `post` post type).
 * Uses a proper REST API controller including schema for the endpoints.